usman19zafar/Project_corrupted-to-gold-data-journey/README.md

 # Project_corrupted-to-gold-data-journey
 Trace the journey of corrupted data through deterministic cleaning and validation to produce gold-level datasets for reliable analytics.
+CORE CONCEPT, if i tried to clean the whole data to organizational useable standards by droping rows than perfectly clean data will be less than 10 row, if i get lucky!

 ```yaml code
 “In today’s fast-paced world of possibilities, what we can do is often not limited by our skills, but by compliance.
 Compliance is not a limitation — it is the foundation of governance and trust.”